laurentperrinet/Perrinet20PredictiveProcessing/README.md

 sec.
 4).
 In particular, we will review some models of elementary micro-circuits and detail some potential rules for learning the structure of their connections in an unsupervised manner.
-We will conclude by synthesizing these results and their limit.
-In particular, we will try to define an emerging notion for time as it appears in the definition of predictive processes for visual processing.
+We will conclude by synthesizing these results and their limits.
+In particular, we will try to define a novel notion for time as an emerging property of predictive processes for visual processing.
 <!-- what Dennett (2009) calls a “strange inversion of reasoning,” and we will try to understand the potential role of traveling waves in shaping visual processing-->

 2 Active Inference and the "optimality" of vision {#sec:AI}